GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

  * `integration` The duration of the measurement.
 The default time unit is seconds.
  * `integration_unit` The units for the integration time.

+ * `reference` Usually added by the plotfuncs.py code, this is taken from the notion export and shows where the file came from on NASA/ADS.

  * `seeing` The seeing in arcseconds.
  * `extinction` The extinction in the associated band and with the associated units.